 - Implement a robust security policy that is regularly reviewed and updated

-- Use collaborative technology as it allows you to share documents without the need for attachments (such as Microsoft SharePoint)
+- Use collaborative medical technology as it allows you to share documents without the need for attachments (such as Microsoft SharePoint)

 - Increase your email system security – you can use an email gateway that scans incoming emails for potential threats